-- Participation in a vibrant summer community and its activities: book club, bridge, exercise classes, fishing derbies, guided shoal picnics to name a few
+- Participation in a vibrant summer community and its activities: book club, bridge, exercise classes, fishing derbies, and guided shoal picnics, to name a few

-- Weekly Ojibway Email Newsletters to keep you up-to-date on Club happenings
+- Weekly email newsletters to keep you up to date on Club happenings

-- The Ojibway Camp for children 4 – 14
+- The Ojibway Camp, a day camp for children 4 – 14

-- Tuesday and Thursday night dinners, Family Dinners and other special events
+- Tuesday and Thursday night dinners and other special events

 - Signing privileges (a charge account)

 - Preferred pricing in the Grocery Store, Gift Shop, and Snack Bar

 - Listing as a member in the Annual Yearbook

 Membership Dues & Policies